labgrid-project/labgrid/doc/configuration.rst

 USBTMCDriver
 ~~~~~~~~~~~~
-The :any:`USBTMCDriver` is used to control a oscilloscope via the *USB TMC
+The :any:`USBTMCDriver` is used to control an oscilloscope via the *USB TMC
 protocol*.

 Binds to: